Kashigu/BlackRose/README.md

 After the installation process just run on your console `blackrose "path of the folder" filename.blk`

+## 🤝 Contributing

+BlackRose is an educational project to help me and others learn about how compilers and programming languages work.

+If you're curious about compilers, interpreters, or just want to explore building a language, feel free to explore the code.

+Contributions are welcome — whether it's:
+- Reporting bugs 🐞
+- Suggesting syntax improvements 💡
+- Improving documentation 📚
+- Creating examples 🧪

+To get started, fork the repo and open a pull request or issue.
+I’ll be happy to review it!

+You can also reach out via the issue tracker if you want to discuss ideas.

 ## Important Notice
 This project is intended for educational purposes only.
 It is a demonstration of my comprehension with how Compilers and Programming Languages work.
+It is not intended for production use, but you're welcome to explore, learn from, or even contribute to the project.